 The other thing I now spend a lot of time doing now that I’m a proud owner of a wood stove is splitting logs into firewood.
 And that got me thinking about the things that make for a good log splitting axe.

-So I put together this post to share with you what I believe makes a good axe for splitting wood as well as what I believe is the best log splitting axe on the market today.
+So I put together this post to share with you what I believe makes a good axe for splitting wood as well as what I believe is the best log splitting axe for the money.
 So if you’re on the road to split some firewood and are looking for the best log splitting axe, keep on reading!

-What Makes A Good Axe For Splitting Wood
+What To Look For In The Best Axe For Splitting Wood

 With all this time spent splitting firewood, I was really surprised at how far along axes for splitting firewood have come.
 No longer do we have to use the old wood splitting axe that our grandfather used.
 You know, the one that needed to be sharpened every other use.

-No, the best wood splitting axe now days is not only light weight, but is made out of materials that will hold a sharp edge for a very long time.
+No, the best wood axes these days are not only light weight, but are made out of materials that will hold a sharp edge for a very long time.
 Not only that, but the axe handles are even made out of composite materials that will take a literal beating and not damage like grandpa’s wood splitting axe.

 So keep reading if you’re on the hunt for the best wood splitting axe for this generation.
 And have no doubt, this new kind of axe for splitting firewood is so durable, it can easily be passed on to the next generation of wood splitters as an heirloom.